-Research Internship: Middle East Studies (Spring 2019)
+Research Internship: Middle East Studies (Summer 2019)

 The Center for the National Interest is seeking energetic undergraduate and graduate students (though non-students may also apply) interested in international affairs to apply to be Research Interns.
 Interns will assist Middle East Studies Director Gil Barndollar with research on political, security, cultural and economic developments in the Greater Middle East.
 Interns will make important editorial and research contributions to projects examining diplomacy and security in the Persian Gulf Region.

 Successful applicants will have a strong work ethic, excellent writing skills, and a sharp analytical mind.
 A demonstrated interest in international affairs and foreign policy is required.
 In addition to supporting the Director, Research Interns will have access to most Center meetings, seminars, and other events.
 Research Interns will also have the opportunity to pursue independent research and write for the Center’s award-winning foreign affairs publication, The National Interest.